Azure/azure-render-hub/README.md

 # Azure Render Farm Manager (Preview)

-The Azure Render Farm Manager is an Azure Web App to create and manage your cloud or hybrid render farm with native support for PipelineFx Qube! and Thinkbox Deadline 10.
+The Azure Render Farm Manager is an Azure Web App to create and manage your cloud or hybrid render farm infrastructure.
+The Render Famr Manager comes with native support for PipelineFx Qube!
+(6.10 and 7.0) and Thinkbox Deadline 10.

 The portal Web App can be easily deployed into your existing Azure subscription.

+# What the Render Farm Manager Does

+1. Create Azure infrastructure to extend your existing render farm
+2. Configures the resources to work togetehr
+3. Provides usage and costs

+# What the Render Farm Manager is Not

+1. A Render Manager, Queue Manager or Scheduler

+# What's Supported

+The Render Farm Manager is currently in Public Preview and therefore a 'work in progress'.
+The following scenarios are currently supported.

+.
+Deadline 10
+..
+Windows with Package Installation
+..
+Windows with Custom Image
+..
+Linux with Package Installation - Not Supported
+..
+Linux with Custom Image

+.
+Qube
+..
+Windows with Package Installation
+..
+Windows with Custom Image
+..
+Linux with Package Installation - Not Supported
+..
+Linux with Custom Image - Not Supported

+The unsupported items are scheduled and will be available shortly.

 ## Deploying the Portal

+For detailed deployment instructions see [here](docs/00-deployment.md).

 Click the following link to start a deployment into your existing Azure subscription.
 The required input fields are described in detail below.